 “It's a sign of mercy.
 If mortals knew what life was before birth and after death, they wouldn't make as many choices as Father would have liked them to make.”
 The girl sighed.
 “They would have been so homesick... and while Father does want us home, He wants us to be individuals, to 're-discover' ourselves.
 We're all so different, so unique, it just amazes us all when we find out He has always loved us, and was always there watching over us.
 And He misses us dearly, but knows that He will not interfere unless we want Him to.”
 She then turned to Mew, smiling at how awe-struck she was.

-It took a few moments before she would speak.
+It took a few moments before the feline would speak.
 “Are... are we going through there?”